 In September 2017, we completed a public offering of the Series 2024 Term Preferred Stock, at a public offering price of \$25.00 per share.
 In such offering, we issued approximately 2.1 million shares of Series 2024 Term Preferred Stock.
 The shares of Series 2024 Term Preferred Stock have dividend, distribution and liquidation rights that are senior to the rights of the holders of our common stock.
 Further, in the future, we may attempt to increase our capital resources by making additional offerings of preferred equity securities or issuing debt securities.
 Upon liquidation, holders of our preferred stock, holders of our debt securities, if any, and lenders with respect to other borrowings, including the Credit Facility, would receive a distribution of our available assets in full prior to the holders of our common stock.
-Because our decision to issue securities in any future offering will depend on market conditions and other factors beyond our control, we cannot predict or estimate the amount, timing or nature of our future offerings.
-Thus, our common stockholders bear the risk of our future offerings reducing the per share trading price of our common stock and diluting their interest in us.
+Because our decision to issue securities in any future offerings.
+Thus, our common stock holders bear the risk of our future offerings reducing the per share trading price of our common stock and diluting their interest in us.